 6. Cardigan Welsh Corgi

 Cardigan Welsh Corgi and Pembroke Welsh Corgi belong to the same family as Welsh Corgi, the oldest dog native to the British Isles.
 Cardigans are extremely loyal and have long been used as shepherd dogs.
-An average cardigan can weigh anywhere between 11-15kg and can be as tall as 13 inches.
-If you love companionship, say no more because a Cardigan Welsh Corgi will offer that for an average of 14 years.
+An average Cardigan can weigh anywhere between 25 to 34 pounds and can be as tall as 13 inches.
+If you love companionship, say no more, because a Cardigan Welsh Corgi will offer that for an average of 14 years.

 7. Shetland Sheepdog

-It is not advisable to cross two blue Shetland merles since they can be born deaf and dumb or either.
+It is not advisable to cross two blue Shetland merles since they can be born deaf.

 A merle Chihuahua is quite irresistible to dog breeders and enthusiasts due to its rare color pattern.
 Merle Chihuahuas generally have a mottled coat with blue or black spots.
 You can also get chocolate patterned Chihuahuas.
 Chihuahuas are popular dogs because they are loving, charming, and are very bold.
 But they can also be spirited and cheeky.